Alexa.ThermostatController Interface

 Alexa supports thermostats with one or two setpoints.

-- A single-setpoint thermostat has a single temperature setting that it attempts to maintain.
-For example, a thermostat with a single setpoint might turn on a furnace when the temperature falls below the setpoint, and turn the furnace off when the temperature rises above the setpoint.
+A single-setpoint thermostat has a single temperature setting that it attempts to maintain.
+For example, a thermostat with a single setpoint might turn on the furnace when the temperature falls below the setpoint, and turn off the furnace when the temperature rises above the setpoint.

 A thermostat can support different setpoints when in different modes.
-For details, see properties.
+For details, see Reportable properties.

 Thermostat scheduling